Music of Naples: Classical music

+Canzone Napoletana

-Canzone NapoletanaCanzone Napoletana is what most people think of when they think of Neapolitan music.
+Canzone Napoletana is what most people think of when they think of Neapolitan music.
 It consists of a large body of composed popular music—such songs as 'O sole mio, Torna a Surriento, Funiculì funiculà, etc. The Neapolitan song became a formal institution in the 1830s through the vehicle of an annual song writing competition for the yearly Festival of Piedigrotta, dedicated to the Madonna of Piedigrotta, a well-known church in the Mergellina area of Naples.
 The winner of the first festival was a song entitled Te voglio bene assaie; it was composed by the prominent opera composer, Gaetano Donizetti.
 The festival ran regularly until 1950 when it was abandoned.
 A subsequent Festival of Neapolitan Song on Italian state radio enjoyed some success in the 1950s but was eventually abandoned as well.
 The period since 1950 has produced such songs as Malafemmena by Totò, Maruzzella by Renato Carosone, Indifferentemente by Mario Trevi and Carmela by Sergio Bruni.
 Although separated by some decades from the earlier classics of this genre, they have now become "classics" in their own right.
 (See main article for more information.)